MJKWoolnough/textmagic/README.md

 }
 ```

-APIError is an error returned when the incorrect or unexpected data is received
+APIError is an error returned when the incorrect or unexpected data is received.

 #### func (APIError) Error